Richmonds Air Houston

 Also, if the evaporator coils are unable to dissipate heat effectively, you risk overheating, ice buildups and eventually your unit shutting down.
 This can be quite costly to repair or, in the worst-case scenario, require a completely new unit.

 This can all be avoided just by taking out the time to clean your unit.
-But how you’ll go about cleaning your AC will depend on which type of system you have.
+But how you’ll go about cleaning your AC will depend on which type of system you have, especially if you’re preparing for a spring AC tune-up before the heat rolls in.

 How to clean a window air conditioner